Information For Poster Presenters

 Non-Members and Students

-Non-member presenters (who are not speech-language pathologists or audiologists and therefore ineligible to join ASHA) should email registration@asha.org for special instructions on how to register for the ASHA Convention.
+Non-member presenters (who are not audiologists or speech-language pathologists and therefore ineligible to join ASHA) should email registration@asha.org for special instructions on how to register for the ASHA Convention.

 Presenters who are students in the field of audiology or speech-language pathology must be national NSSLHA members to register at the NSSLHA/ASHA graduate student rate.
 Students who are not NSSLHA members will need to pay the non-member registration fee.